kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 So, in this post, I am going to share my process on deploying Elixir release.

+_Do note that, the way I deploy **works best for hobby or small projects**.
+For larger scale system, consider using other tooling._

 _For the sake of simplicity, this post assume that your remote server already has reverse proxy like `nginx` setup and pointing port 80 towards your application port (4000).
-If you have a database, it's assume that the database is created and running._
+If you have a database, it's assumed that the database is created and running._

 ## Steps for initial release

-Before we start, let's briefly talk about the steps involved to deploy our release.
+Before we start, let's briefly talk about the steps involved to deploy our
+release:

 1. Copy the release tarball to the remote server.
-2. Extract the tar file on the remote server.
+2. Extract the tarball on the remote server.
 3. Start your application by running `/bin/app_name daemon`

 This is equivalent to the following bash script: